South Carolina, SC

 South Carolina Unemployment Insurance #

-Unemployment insurance provides temporary financial assistance to eligible workers who lost their job through no fault of their own.
+South Carolina Unemployment Insurance (UI) provides temporary financial assistance to eligible workers who lost their job through no fault of their own.

 In South Carolina, the maximum weekly compensation amount is $326.
 Eligible claimants may receive up to 20 weeks of unemployment insurance benefits through the state.